 Geographic Service Area and Student Population

 A&M-Central Texas is located on 672 beautiful acres of land at the intersection of State Highway 195 and State Highway 201 in Killeen.
 The land was transferred to The Texas A&M University System from the U.S. Army in the summer of 2009.
-The University’s service area includes Central Texas.
-The student population at A&M-Central Texas is diverse and growing, currently serving over 2,600 students, a 19% increase in headcount and a 41% increase in full-time equivalent (FTE) students over Fall 2009.
-In Fall 2016, 43% of students reported that they were White, 23% reported they were Black or African American, 21% reported they were Hispanic or Latino, and 13% reported that they were of other or multiple races.
-More than 4,800 students have graduated with a baccalaureate or graduate degree since 2009.
+The university’s service area includes Central Texas.
+The student population at A&M-Central Texas is diverse and growing, currently serving 2,575 students, an 18% increase in headcount and a 44% increase in full-time equivalent (FTE) students over Fall 2009.
+In Fall 2017, 42% of students reported they were White, 23% reported they were Black or African American, 22% reported they were Hispanic or Latino and 12% reported that they were of other or multiple races.
+Since 2009, 5,606 students have graduated with a baccalaureate or graduate degree.

 Full-time faculty, advisors, and support staff are available to assist students with admission, financial aid, degree plans, and career planning during both day and extended evening hours.
 A&M-Central Texas offers undergraduate degrees and graduate degrees.

 As an upper-level institution, A&M-Central Texas has developed agreements with Central Texas community colleges that enable a seamless transfer without the loss of credits.
 In addition, A&M-Central Texas faculty and staff actively engage in dialog with representatives from area community colleges to monitor instructional need and to ensure appropriate access to educational opportunity at all levels.